 The machine features a commercial-style, 58 mm heavy-duty portafilter and group head and offers better heat retention and stability during the extraction process, resulting in consistent espresso shots.
 The Solubles Retention System (SRS) in the portafilter allows for a cleaner and drier puck after brewing, simplifying the cleaning process and ensuring better flavour extraction.

 Even better, the machine's rapid heat-up time means you won't have to wait long between brewing and steaming, making the coffee-making process more efficient.
-It has a single aluminium boiler that heats up pretty fast; you won't have to wait beyond five minutes to have your hot coffee ready.
+Its single aluminium boiler also heats up pretty fast, so you won't have to wait more than five minutes for your hot coffee to be ready.

 Drawbacks of the Gaggia Classic Pro